Do You Want to Be Your Own Boss? Here’s What You Need to Think About

 Bill had both enough of a nest egg saved up, and a large enough client base willing to follow him to allow him the time to focus full time on launching his two companies without creating a serious financial strain.
 He also chose an industry where his energy and experience are more valuable than investment dollars.
 Bill looked at a number of companies to buy but found that none were a good fit for his specific background.
 He concluded that he could best serve his target customer base by building his business from the ground up with some of his existing clients.

-Answer a few simple questions and follow your dream.
+Answer a few simple questions and then begin creating your dream.

 Identify your path to CFO success by taking our CFO Readiness Assessmentᵀᴹ.